danvk/literate-ts/README.md

    them and did a new release.
 Nothing broke with TypeScript 3.9.
 In both cases, it was a tremendous relief to know exactly what the damage was, or to know that there was no damage at all.

-3. **Comleteness**.
+3. **Completeness**.
 You ran your code samples through TypeScript, but did you actually run all of them?
 Maybe you forgot one.
 Literate TS won't!
 Even the process of figuring out which code samples need to be prepended to others to form a valid compilation unit is helpful.
 If you can't create one, or the sequence is too elaborate, then something's probably wrong.